lzx551402/GL3D/README.md

 ### 2019-12-16 Update GL3D_V2
 - Another 530 Internet tourism datasets are added to enrich the data.
 - Mesh overlapping ratio and overlapping masks are provided.

+### 2020-4-13 Update GL3D_V2
+- Add download link to rendered depths and blended images, and further refer to the combination of GL3D and BlendedMVS as BlendedMVG, for solving general multi-view geometry problems.
+Please visit [BlendedMVS](https://github.com/YoYo000/BlendedMVS) and refer to its respective [paper](https://arxiv.org/abs/1911.10127) for details.